=======================

 Listed in The Guardian's 2018 Books of the Year by Sandeep Parmar.

-Review by Dan Hancox at
+Review by Dan Hancox at The Poetry Foundation.

-Poetry London's Spring 2018 issue by Robert Kiely.
+Review in Poetry London's Spring 2018 issue by Robert Kiely.

 'Revicule' by Colin Lee Marshall.